IT25100728/IT1120_IP_Lab_02/README.md

 ###  Question 3

-Write a Java program that calculates the length of the hypotenuse of a right triangle when two other sides are known.
+Write a Java program that calculates the length of the hypotenuse of a right triangle when two other sides are known (assume Side A = 3 and Side B = 4).

 *\*Hint: Hypotenuse = square root (SideA^2 + SideB^2)*